hnykda/tutos/docs/_build/html/_sources/my_wr/ndg.txt

 The most important change here is that we added ``SOCKFILE`` - socket.
 This is the magic thingie which will enable ``nginx`` to server django project (app).
 Gunicorn will somehow run server as in previous stupid variant and *transfer* this into socket file in language which ``nginx`` understands. ``nginx`` is looking to this socket file and is happy to serve everything there is.

 It's common practice (and I strongly encouraged it) to run server as some specific user.
 It's for security reasons.
-So if you haven't done it before, create some user and group for these purpouses (ALSO IN OTHER MY TUTORIAL).
+So if you haven't done it before, create some user and group for these purposes (ALSO IN OTHER MY TUTORIAL).

 Workers are just how much computing power you enable for this website.